 - Guide 1: How to Remove PDFSearchio from Windows.

-- Guide 2: Get rid of PDFSearchio from Mac OS X.
+- Guide 2: Get rid of PDFSearchio on Mac OS X.

-- Guide 3: Remove PDFSearchio from Google Chrome.
+- Guide 3: Remove PDFSearchio in Google Chrome.

 - Guide 4: Erase PDFSearchio from Mozilla Firefox.